 Familial Alzheimer’s Disease

-Also called early onset familial Alzheimer’s disease, FAD is responsible for 50 percent of all early onset Alzheimer’s disease cases that usually affects people under 65 years old and older than 50.
-Caused by an inherited autosomal dominant gene that is passed among first degree relatives, FAD produces symptoms that are the same as traditional signs of Alzheimer’s disease, such as:
+Early onset familial Alzheimer’s disease, FAD is responsible for 50 percent... of all early onset Alzheimer’s disease cases.
+It usually affects people under 65 years old and older than 50.
+Caused by an inherited autosomal dominant gene.
+This gene is passed among first degree relatives.
+FAD produces symptoms that are the same as traditional signs of Alzheimer’s disease, such as:

-- Routinely losing items that should not normally be misplaced (car keys, house keys, purses, etc)
+- losing items that should not normally be misplaced (car keys, house keys, purses, etc)

 - Difficulty performing everyday tasks